BMS3008 : Integrated Biomedical Sciences

 Teaching Rationale And Relationship

-Revision seminars and the above tutorials will include coverage of some key techniques that will have been referred to in other modules.
+Revision sessions for the semester 1 modules will be timetabled to coincide with the above seminars and will include coverage of some key techniques that will have been referred to from across the degree.

 The format of resits will be determined by the Board of Examiners